-The Company did not repurchase any of its Class A Common Stock during the three months ended March 28, 2009.
-As of March 28, 2009, the Company has repurchased a cumulative total of approximately 8.5 million shares of its Class A Common Stock for an aggregate purchase price of \$114.0 million and had approximately \$6.0 million remaining on the \$120.0 million share buyback expenditure limit.
-Since March 28, 2009, the Company has not repurchased additional shares of its Class A Common Stock.
+During the six months ended June 27, 2009, the Company repurchased approximately 98,000 shares of its Class A Common Stock for a total cost of \$2.8 million.
+From June 28, 2009 through July 31, 2009 the Company repurchased an additional 41,500 shares of its Class A Common Stock for a total cost of \$1.2 million.
+Through July 31, 2009, the Company has repurchased a cumulative total of approximately 8.6 million shares of its Class A Common Stock for an aggregate purchase price of \$118.1 million, and had approximately \$1.9 million remaining on the \$120.0 million share buyback expenditure limit set by the Board of Directors.

+The Company expects that its cash balances as of June 27, 2009 of \$28.6 million, along with future operating cash flow and the Company's unused line of credit of \$50.0 million, will be sufficient to fund future cash requirements.
 The Company's \$50.0 million credit facility has a term not scheduled to expire until March 31, 2013.
 The Company was not in violation of any of its covenants to the lender under the credit facility and there were no amounts outstanding under the credit facility as of the date of this filing.